apetkau/microbial-informatics-2014/mst-tutorial/README.md

 	3   T                                    A
 	```

-    d.
-Click on **Browse...** and find the file *lab1-snp-strains.tsv*.
+    4. Click on **Browse...** and find the file *lab1-snp-strains.tsv*.
 This file contains a mapping of the sequence types (in column *ST*) to strain ids.
 Please make sure that the **Key** drop down menu is set to *ST* to indicate that this column contains the sequence types.
 Click **Finish** to finish loading the data.
 The file that was loaded looks similar to below.

 	```
 	ST  Strain